Harmonica-Men/Astro-Quiz/README.md

 The user knows in advance that at least one choice is correct.
 Even with deductive reasoning, the answers can be guessed because there is only one best answer.

-There are actual counters built in to keep track of the correct and incorrect answers, and the questions that are unanswered are counted.
+There are actual counters built in to keep track of the correct and incorrect answers, and the questions that are unanswered are also counted.

 ## User Story
 In classical multiple-choice game play, points are granted for correct answers, and if answers are wrong, points can be penalized.
-When answers are not given, there are points to be gained.
+When answers are not given, there are no points to be gained.

 ## Features/Heading
-The answers are embedded into multiple-choice buttons to give a more smooth user experience
+The answers are embedded into multiple-choice buttons to give a more smooth user experience.

 As an extra feature, social media links are built into external links and other media platforms.